harshitha-t26/Tik_Tak_Toe-Game-Simulation/README.md

 # Tik_Tak_Toe-Game-Simulation

-Developed in OpenGL with C language
+Developed in C language with OpenGL kit

 To run this project first clone this repo and if there is Ubantu with installed OpenGL Kit then run clone directory with below steps